 Ranked among the best chocolates in America by Bon Appetit, Xocolatl de David expertly balances sweet and savory with nougat-y bacon caramel bars and melt-in-your-mouth truffle bars in flavors like coconut lemongrass and Earl Grey tea.
 Alma Chocolates, known for their beautiful chocolate icons covered with edible gold, offers a large selection of handmade bonbons, caramels and toffees.
 They’ve even created drinkable versions of their most cherished treats, including the spicy Thai peanut butter cup.

 Batch PDX dreams up gourmet twists on the classic candy bars of your childhood — expect Joyful Almonds filled with coconut ganache and Twicks Bars layered with caramel and buttery shortbread.
-Keeping it simple?
-Purists love Pitch Dark Chocolate for its deliciously dark bars and drinking chocolate.
-Their 80% single varietals burst with surprising and complex notes like green apple, olives and plum.
+Prefer to keep it simple?
+Purists love Pitch Dark Chocolate.
+With their emphasis on rich, dark chocolate single-origin bars, the cocoa speaks for itself.

 Unusual flavors also abound at Cocanu, a company best known for bags of super-sugary candied cacao nibs (known as “Craque,”) and Moonwalk bars laced with Pop Rocks.
 Taste your way around the world with Woodblock Chocolate, which crafts single-origin bars sourced from Magascar, Peru and Trinidad, each with its own unique taste.